ashrithr/ankus/README.md

 ###Dependencies

-Ankus should work fine with ruby 1.8.7 or 1.9.3, so to built from source some of the dependencies are required, to install the dependencies required on supported platforms follow these instructions:
+Ankus should work fine with ruby 1.8.7 or 1.9.3.
+In you want to build from source, dependencies need to be met.
+To install dependencies on supported platforms follow these instructions:

  - CentOS: